Gr33nDrag0n69/LiskBeta4/MD/SwitchGeneratorActiveNode.md

 ![SwitchGeneratorActiveNode-Step05](../PNG/SwitchGeneratorActiveNode-Step05.png)

 ### 6. **Server 2**: Update Generator Info
-Copy the part between the green lines of the output of step 4 (on server 1).
+Copy the part  of the output of step 4 (on server 1).
 Paste it directly in terminal of server 2.

 ### 7. **Server 2**: Show Current Generator Info Status
-  * Make sure the 'Local Lisk-Core' values are now all GREEN.
+Make sure the 'Local Lisk-Core' values are now all GREEN.

 ```shell
 ~/lisk-core4-show-generator-info.sh
 ```